Lithic Materials

 Cockfield Orthoquartzites

-Ledges of orthoquartzites have been noted in the lower sands of the Eocene age Cockfield Formation in a small string of outcrops along the edge of the loess bluff line just beneath the Pre-loess Terrace Deposits in Holmes County near Tchula.
-This fine-grained quartzites is a product of interlocking of sand grains due to quartz overgrowths.
-It is gray in color and in some cases marbled with a light red iron staining and very similar in appearance to that of Kosciusko quartzite.
-This resource likely saw only limited to local cultural utilization.
+Ledges of orthoquartzites have been noted in the lower sands of the Eocene age Cockfield Formation in an isolated string of outcrops along the edge of the loess bluff line, exposed just beneath the Pre-loess Terrace Deposits in Holmes County near town of Tchula.
+Like the orthoquartzite of the Kosciusko Formation, this fine-grained orthoquartzite is a product of quartz overgrowth interlocking of sand grains.
+It is light gray and weathers to a khaki color, in some cases speckled with a light red iron staining.
+It has a strikingly similar appearance to Kosciusko Quartzite and likewise, it is an extremely durable stone.
+Quarries along the lower reaches of Fannegusha Creek show extensive cultural procurement of Cockfield Quartzite.
+Little is known about the cultural distribution of the material because geoarchaeological investigations and detailed geologic mapping of Cockfield Quartzite are in their infancy.
+It is likely that Cockfield Quartzite has been misidentified as Kosciusko Quartzite on archaeological sites in the Mississippi Delta region.

 Glendon Limestone